-In general, the Amherst College Office of Communications follows the Associated Press Stylebook for its publications, including Amherst magazine.
-Here are the answers to a few style questions that are of particular concern at Amherst College.
+In general, the Amherst College Office of Communications follows the Associated Press Stylebook for its publications.
+The style guide below covers points that are of particular concern at Amherst.

-academic titles / titles / professor In most cases, we give a faculty member's full official title on first reference.
-Consult the most recent Amherst College course catalog for faculty names and titles.
-Endowed professorships are always capitalized; other titles are capitalized if and only if they come immediately before a person's name, not after (e.g., "Julian H. Gibbs '46 Professor of Mathematics Daniel J. Velleman"; "Daniel J. Velleman, the Julian H. Gibbs '46 Professor of Mathematics"; "Professor of Music Jenny Kallick"; "Jenny Kallick, professor of music"; "Tong Shen, senior lecturer in Asian languages and civilizations"; "Christian Rogowski, professor of German").
+Academic Titles Whenever practical, use a faculty member’s full official title on first reference.
+Endowed professorships are always capitalized; other titles are capitalized when they appear immediately before a person’s name (e.g., “Julian H. Gibbs ’46 Professor of Mathematics Daniel J. Velleman”; “Daniel J. Velleman, the Julian H. Gibbs ’46 Professor of Mathematics”; “Professor of Music Jenny Kallick”; “Jenny Kallick, professor of music”; “Tong Shen, senior lecturer in Asian languages and civilizations”; “Christian Rogowski, professor of German”).

-alumna / alumnae / alumnus / alumni / alum "Alumna" is the term for one woman who has attended a school; "alumnae" is plural, meaning multiple women who have attended a school.
-An "alumnus" is one man.
-"Alumni" is plural, used for multiple men or for a mixed-gender group.
-(Do not refer to someone as "an alumni.")
-The shortened, unisex forms "alum" and "alums" can be used in less formal contexts.
-There's no such thing as a "former alumnus"; use simply "alumnus" or "former student."
+Alumna / Alumnae / Alumnus / Alumni / Alum “Alumna” is the term for one woman who has attended a school; “alumnae” is its plural, meaning multiple women who have attended a school.
+An “alumnus” is one man.
+“Alumni” is plural, used for multiple men or for a mixed-gender group.
+(Do not refer to someone as “an alumni.”)
+The shortened, unisex forms “alum” and “alums” can be used in less formal contexts.
+There’s no such thing as a “former alumnus”; use simply “alumnus” or “former student.”

-Alumni Holiday and Reunion This is the official full name of the long weekend in late May and/or early June each year during which alumni return to campus for celebrations, lectures, tours, etc. We most often refer to it as "Reunion" or "Reunion Weekend."
+Alumni Holiday and Reunion This is the official full name of the long weekend in spring during which alumni return to campus for celebrations, lectures, tours, etc. We most often refer to it as “Reunion” or “Reunion Weekend.”

 Art and the History of Art What used to be called the Department of Fine Arts, and then the Department of Art and Art History, is now known as the Department of Art and the History of Art.

-Commencement This is the official name for the ceremony at which students graduate from Amherst; it is not officially called "Graduation."
-Commencement Weekend is the long weekend of events on campus leading up to and including each year's Commencement ceremony.
+Commencement This is the official name for the ceremony at which students graduate from Amherst.
+Commencement Weekend is the long weekend of events on campus leading up to and including each year’s Commencement ceremony.

 - The deadline of Aug.
 20, 2009, is strictly enforced.
 (Note the commas setting off the year from the rest of the sentence.)